Inheritance Tax October 2024 Budget changes – an explainer

 Critics of APR generally make the case that IHT should be levied on someone’s entire estate with as few exemptions as possible, and that all exemptions create an opportunity for abuse.

-The suggestion is sometimes made that APR should be targeted at working, in-hand farms rather than landlords who treat farmland as a tax-efficient investment.
+The suggestion is sometimes made that APR should only be available for working, in-hand farms rather than landlords who treat farmland as a tax-efficient investment.
+However, restricting APR in this way may in fact encourage landowners to sell up or get rid of tenant farmers altogether thereby encouraging the entry of private equity into farming who will not have the same liquidity concerns.

 What are the arguments for limiting APR (the government’s plan)?

-Limiting the relief as the government propose is an attempt to target the relief in a way that enables small family farms to continue to benefit fully from it while limiting the extent to which it benefits the wealthier.
+Limiting the relief as the government propose is an attempt to target the relief in a way that enables the smallest family farms to continue to benefit fully from it while limiting the extent to which it benefits the wealthier.

-The government expect almost three-quarters of estates claiming APR in 2026-27 (the first year under the new rules) to be unaffected by this reform.
+The government expect almost three-quarters of estates claiming APR in 2026-27 (the first year under the new rules) to be unaffected by this reform (although as set out below this figure is disputed).
 The government argues that “it is not fair or sustainable for a very small number of claimants each year to claim such a significant amount of relief.
 This also contributes to the very largest estates paying lower average effective inheritance tax rates than smaller estates”.

 The IFS had recommended a cap of £500,000 per person covering both APR and BPR, with the unused portion of the allowance being transferable to a surviving spouse or civil partner (so a couple could pass on a farm or business worth £1 million).
 Of course, an issue with caps is that, unless inflation proofed, their value becomes eroded over time.